geoffboyd/botster-complete/discord-botster/README.md

 ## Add botster to your server, no setup required!
 [Click here](https://discord.com/api/oauth2/authorize?client_id=724806991947497554&permissions=8&scope=bot) to add botster directly to your Discord server now without having to set up an environment to run the bot yourself.
 If you'd rather self-host, keep reading below.

-## Installation
-1. Clone repo && cd into directory
-2. npm install
-3. Edit config.json file in ./conf to meet your needs
-4. node discord-botster.js
-  * Alternatively, use PM2 to run the bot in the background

-Note in case you choose to get rid of the existing database: You'll want to add a fortune, insult, or 8 ball prediction to generate the table to start collecting those things.
-The easiest way is just to run the insultadd command.

 ## Commands and usage
 The default prefix to send a bot command is `.`.
 You can change that in `./conf/config.jason` to instead use whatever character you choose.
 I'm going to use `.` below for my notation, but replace that with whatever you choose for your instance.
 - `.8ball` - Asks a Magic Eightball for guidance.
 Feed it a yes or no question, or just think your question.
 It knows all.